FrodoCompacto/osu-updatepp-javaGUI/README.md

 ### Troubleshooting:

-No exception handling has been done, and no validation has been done on your account id, so as long as you just enter the id number, it will be fine.
+No exception handling has been done, and no validation has been done on your account id, so as long as you just enter a valid id, it will be fine.